Introduction

 • Blank - Not stated

-Weather 1 WEATHER_1 the weather condition at the time of the crash
+Weather 1 WEATHER_1 Weather condition at the time of the crash

 • A - Clear